Open-reSource/openresource.dev/CONTRIBUTING.md

 **Do not create a Pull Request with new content.** New content in the guide (modules or chapters) or in the articles are provided only by the core team.

 **However**, if existing content can be improved, Pull Requests are welcome!
-Notice that in this case, this work is going to be licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+Notice that in this case, this work is going to be licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 Adhering to the following process is the best way to get your work included in the project: